Ivan Reitman, producer, 'Ghostbusters' director, dies at 75

 Ivan Reitman, the influential filmmaker and producer behind beloved comedies from “Animal House” to “Ghostbusters,” has died.
 He was 75.

-Reitman died peacefully in his sleep Saturday night at his home in Montecito, Calif., his family told The Associated Press.
+Reitman passed away peacefully in his sleep Saturday night at his home in Montecito, Calif., his family told The Associated Press.

 “Our family is grieving the unexpected loss of a husband, father, and grandfather who taught us to always seek the magic in life,” children Jason Reitman, Catherine Reitman and Caroline Reitman said in a joint statement.
 “We take comfort that his work as a filmmaker brought laughter and happiness to countless others around the world.
 While we mourn privately, we hope those who knew him through his films will remember him always.”